Paravaigal Palavitham: Plot

 A group of friends in college dream of achieving success in life.
-However, each one of them face different set of problems with employment, family or finance that results in most of them leading an unhappy and tragic life showing the idealistic and dreamy college life is nowhere in touch with cruel and cold day-to-day reality with Janaki becoming a prostitute, Sekar becoming a gangster, Shiva becoming a marriage broker where he gets to make no use of his education, Rekha unable to find a groom due to her outspoken nature and high education, Raja being thrown out of job constantly due to his straightforwardness.
+However, each one of them faces a different set of problems with employment, family or finance.
+This results in most of them leading an unhappy and tragic life showing the idealistic and dreamy college life is nowhere in touch with cruel and cold day-to-day reality with Janaki becoming a prostitute, Sekar becoming a gangster, Shiva becoming a marriage broker where he gets to make no use of his education, Rekha unable to find a groom due to her outspoken nature and high education, and Raja being thrown out of job constantly due to his straightforwardness.
 Sekar and Janaki user their connections with the dark underbelly of life and fix the problem of all others and dying in the end, as a couple.